How to Make Kodubale (Spicy Rings): A Crunchy Indian Snack

-- Dry grind grated coconut, fried gram, and broken dry red chilies in a mixer or blender.
-Further, add just enough water and make a smooth paste.
+- Grind grated coconut, fried gram, and the broken dry red chilies in a mixer or blender.
+Add just enough water and make a smooth paste.

-- Transfer it to a wide mixing bowl.
+- Transfer the paste to a wide mixing bowl.

-- Add rice flour, sesame seeds, hing powder, finely chopped curry leaves, and salt to it.
+- Add rice flour, sesame seeds, hing powder, finely chopped curry leaves, and salt.

-- Heat two table spoons of oil in a small pan.
-Pour it on the rice flour mix.
-You will hear the sizzling sound.
+- Heat 2 tablespoons of oil in a small pan.
+Pour it on the rice flour mixture in the bowl.
+You will hear a sizzling sound.

-- Gently mix the contents.
+- Gently mix.
 Add water little by little and make a firm, pliable dough.

-- Pinch out a small portion of the dough.
-Gently roll it on a flat surface to make a thin rope shape of about 2 1/2 inches length.
+- Begin making the rings: Pinch out a small portion of the dough.
+Gently roll it on a flat surface to make a thin rope of about 2 1/2 inches long.
 Join the ends.
 You will get a round shape.

-- You can also make a shape with tapering ends, as shown in the pic.
-Make about 10-12 such rings.
+- You can also make a shape with tapering ends (refer to photo).
+Make about 10–12 such rings.

 - Check whether the oil has become hot enough to fry them or not.
-Drop them one by one into the medium high hot oil.
-Let them cook for four minutes.
+Drop them one by one into the medium-high hot oil.
+Cook for 4 minutes.

-- Now, turn them.
+- Turn them.
 Frying each batch may take about 8 minutes.
 Turn them occasionally to ensure uniform frying.

-- While waiting, make and keep ready the next set of rings with the remaining dough.
+- While waiting, prepare the next set of rings with the remaining dough.

-- Take the fried rings out with the help of a slotted ladle when they become crispy.
+- When the rings become crispy, take the rings out with the help of a slotted ladle.
 Place them on a tissue paper or any other absorbent paper.
-Repeat the same for making all the kodubale.
+Repeat the same with the remaining dough.

-- Eat them whenever you desire.
+- Eat these spicy and crunchy rings whenever you desire!
 Munching them with a cup of hot tea or coffee is a great pleasure.
 Relish the taste!